Inorganic Chemical Testing Lab Houston TX

 Ozone

 ACGIH TLV is work-rate dependent — heavy physical labor lowers the TLV to 0.05 ppm due to increased respiratory volume.
 Generated by UV systems, arc welding, plasma cutting, copiers, electrostatic precipitators.
+NIOSH 6005 (indigo carmine UV-Vis) is also performed in-house as a specialty alternative.

 Hydrogen Cyanide